Siddarththiyagarajan/MyRetail/README.md

 2. Get the cassandra cluster ip

             kubectl get svc -n my-retail-stage

             NAME               TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)             AGE
             cassandra          ClusterIP   10.108.222.254   <none>        9042/TCP            42h
             cassandra-peers    ClusterIP   None             <none>        7000/TCP,7001/TCP   42h

     Cassandra Cluster Ip :: 10.108.222.254

+3. In the application-dev.properties, change the 'cassandraHostIP' parameter to the cluster-ip of the cassandra.
+     (OR)
-3. In the deploy.yaml file, change the 'cassandraHostIP' parameter in the APP_ARGS to the cluster-ip of the cassandra.
+    In the deploy.yaml file, change the 'cassandraHostIP' parameter in the APP_ARGS to the cluster-ip of the cassandra.
     In our case it is 10.108.222.254.
 This will make sure that our application will connect to the cassandra cluster
 4. Deploy the application

             kubectl create -f deploy.yml

 5. Access the application using the Nodeport

             kubectl get svc -n my-retail-stage

             NAME               TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)             AGE
             cassandra          ClusterIP   10.108.222.254   <none>        9042/TCP            42h
             cassandra-peers    ClusterIP   None             <none>        7000/TCP,7001/TCP   42h
             myretail-service   NodePort    10.105.243.41    <none>        8080:31907/TCP      40h

     The service(myretail-service) is hosted as NodePort and can be accessed using the port 31907 like

             curl http://localhost:31907/actuator/health

 ---------------------------------------------------------------------------------------------------------------------